 This post has presented the core analytical support for having the damping force vs. shaft speed curve rise quickly to a “knee” and then change to a lesser slope after that.
 This is the real reason for double-digressive shock curves.
 This is also why linear shock curves, either on bump or rebound, are generally not the best for grip.
 They tend to be incapable of producing enough damping below the dividing frequency (1.414Fn) without producing too much damping above it, especially if you must run on a poor surface.
 Given this limitation, and the fact that too much bump damping throws a car off-line when hitting a sharp bump, the builder (or revalver) of cheap shocks has little choice but to crank in a lot of rebound, often the 4 to 1 ratio mentioned earlier, to get the total damping up high enough for good body control and sufficiently fast transient response.
-This is clearly not optimum and why expensive shocks are required to get both good handling and good bump absorption.
+This is clearly not optimum and why expensive shocks are required to give both good handling and good bump absorption.